 While healthy food production is perhaps the most important aspect of urban agriculture, other benefits abound as well.
 Sustainable farming methods and food production contribute to the beauty of urban landscapes while at the same time playing a crucial role in strengthening healthy environmental management practices within our cities.
 Additionally, urban farmers and residents benefit as both the economic and social impacts strengthen neighbors and neighborhoods.

 Growing Power’s Commercial Urban Agriculture Training Program will help you to manage your own farming business, while allowing you to learn on-site; actually practicing the hands-on skills needed to profitably farm in the city.
 The course is a series of five weekend seminars, running January through May, and takes place at Growing Power’s training facilities in Milwaukee, Wisconsin.
-The training facilities at Growing Power include greenhouses, training gardens, aquaponics systems, large-scale vermicompost and composting, anaerobic digestion, and a food distribution facility.

 This practical adult education training program is designed to assure that you will have the tools to begin your urban farming project when the training concludes.
 One-on-one advising is part of the program, both as you work between sessions to develop your farming plan and at the conclusion of the formal program.
 This program is designed for those individuals who are serious and ready to contribute to the food system in their communities as members of the farming profession.